kuangyu0801/kuangyu0801.github.io/README.md

 ### MediaTek's first 5G Modem Helio M70 (World’s fastest) development
 - **Situation**: MediaTek has always been a quick follower but never a leader.
 In 5G era, company decide to move forward and compete with industry leader Qualcomm
-- **Task**:  Develop 5G FW for Control Channel when spec and architecture is on-going
+- **Task**:  Develop 5G FW for Control Channel when spec and architecture is on-going, balance between flexibility, performance, and cost
 - **Action**:
 	-
 - **Result**:

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing